 Zucca continued to work, “What did the vagabond tell you hm?”

-Laris, it seemed, would always be a fiend in the Terin's eyes, but this didn't deter Lupin.
-“The same thing they told you, they're hungry.”
+It would be difficult to rid Zucca of this bias, but this didn't deter Lupin.
+“The same thing they told you.
+They're hungry.”

 "And like I told all of you, this is about more than food."